 Alara Saudi Operations Pty Limited has a 50% interest in a joint venture company, "Khnaiguiyah for Mining Company" (incorporated on 10 January 2011), which will hold these mineral licences (after transfers have been processed by relevant authorities).

-Refer to Alara market announcements dated 5 October 2010 and entitled "Project Acquisition - Khnaiguiyah Zinc Copper Project in Saudi Arabia" (a copy of which is reproduced at pages 13 to 26 of this 2011 Annual Report).and dated 25 October 2010 and entitled "Execution of Joint Venture Agreement - Khnaiguiyah Zinc Copper Project in Saudi Arabia."
+Refer to Alara market announcements dated 5 October 2010 and entitled "Project Acquisition - Khnaiguiyah Zinc Copper Project in Saudi Arabia" and dated 25 October 2010 and entitled "Execution of Joint Venture Agreement - Khnaiguiyah Zinc Copper Project in Saudi Arabia."